THE ANNUAL LIGHTING OF THE SUNDIAL BRIDGE

 Come see the Sundial Bridge awash with a pink glow to support breast cancer awareness and education.
-The bridge will be lit the entire evening of Friday, October 18th, 2019.
-The education event takes place from 5:00PM to 8:30PM.
-There will be educational speakers every half hour from 5:30PM to 8:00PM at the North Side of the Bridge, and entertainment on stage all evening.
+The bridge will be lit the Thursday through Sunday of Think Pink Week.

 About The Sundial Bridge